 But being a senior doesn't negate the need to protect yourself, your family, and your personal assets if the unexpected happens.
 You've worked hard over the years to build wealth for you and your loved ones, and you'd like to enjoy the fruits of your labor.

 Homeowners and auto insurance are two non-negotiables for as long as you own a home and are driving.
-Life, health, and disability insurance are still integral parts of a sound financial plan.
+Life, health, and long term disability insurance are still integral parts of a sound financial plan.

 Let's consider all three of these individually.
 We'll examine what your options are and the best way to go about procuring the coverage you need.